In 2012 I took a long time to decide which bike I would buy to replace my Tiger 1050. I wanted an Adventure bike but before

 standard and sport settings.
 Personally I don't think it makes enough of a

-which I felt was too expensive for a soon to be replaced aircooled twin.
-The
+£13,200 which I felt was too expensive for a soon to be replaced air cooled

-engine has good character and pulls well but it has vibes everywhere.
-I found
+twin.
+The engine has good character and pulled well but it has vibes

-that I tended ride a speed to suit the bike not me.
-I liked the handling which
+everywhere.
+I found that I tended ride a speed to suit the bike not me.
+I liked

-was neutral but as I increased speed the front does not give sufficient
+the handling which was neutral but as I increased speed the front does not

-feedback.
-I ride with several GS owners and they all seem to have had
+give sufficient feedback.
+I ride with several GS owners and they all seem to

-warranty issues.
-Overall a good bike but now outdated and overpriced for the
+have had warranty issues.
+Overall a good bike but now outdated and

-specification.
-The BMW also lacks a quality feel because it has many plastic
+overpriced for the specification.
+The BMW also lacks a quality feel because it

-(The new watercooled GS1200 is out, I have not ridden one)
+(The new water cooled GS1200 is now out, I have not ridden one)